Nuclear family: Etymology

+Alternative definitions have evolved to include family units with same-sex parents, adoption of members, and perhaps additional adult relatives who take on a cohabiting parental role.

 History

-DNA extracted from bones and teeth discovered in a 4,600-year-old Stone Age burial site in Germany has provided the earliest evidence for the social recognition of a family consisting of two parents with multiple children.
+DNA extracted from bones and teeth discovered at a 4,600-year-old Stone Age burial site in Germany has provided the earliest scientific evidence for the social recognition of a family unit consisting of two parents with their multiple children.

 Historians Alan Macfarlane and Peter Laslett, among other European researchers, say that nuclear families have been a primary arrangement in England since the 13th century.
-This primary arrangement was different from the normal arrangements in Southern Europe, in parts of Asia, and the Middle East where it was common for young adults to remain in or marry into the family home.
+This primary arrangement was different from the typical arrangements in Southern Europe, in parts of Asia, and the Middle East, where it was common for young adults to remain residing in or marrying into a family home.
 In England, multi-generational households were uncommon because young adults would save enough money to move out, into their own household once they married.
 Sociologist Brigitte Berger argued, "the young nuclear family had to be flexible and mobile as it searched for opportunity and property.
 Forced to rely on their own ingenuity, its members also needed to plan for the future and develop bourgeois habits of work and saving."
-Berge also mentions that this could be one of the reasons why the Industrial Revolution began in England and other Northwest European countries.
+Berger also mentions that this could be one of the reasons that the Industrial Revolution began in England and other Northwest European countries.
 However, the historicity of the nuclear family in England has been challenged by Cord Oestmann.

-Family structures of a married couple and their children were present in Western Europe and New England in the 17th century, influenced by church and theocratic governments.
+Influenced by church and theocratic governments, family unit structures of a married couple and their children were present in Western Europe and New England in the 17th century.
 With the emergence of proto-industrialization and early capitalism, the nuclear family became a financially viable social unit.

-Usage of the term

-The term nuclear family first appeared in the early 20th century.
-Merriam-Webster dates the term back to 1924, while the Oxford English Dictionary has a reference to the term from 1925; thus it is relatively new.
-While the phrase dates approximately from the Atomic Age, the term "nuclear" is not used here in the context of nuclear warfare, nuclear power, nuclear fission or nuclear fusion; rather, it arises from a more general use of the noun nucleus, itself originating in the Latin nux, meaning "nut", i.e. the core of something – thus, the nuclear family refers to all members of the family being part of the same core rather than directly to atomic weapons.

-In its most common usage, the term nuclear family refers to a household consisting of a father, a mother and their children all in one household dwelling.
-George Murdock, an observer of families, offered an early description:
+Nonetheless, the results of Steven Ruggles' assessment of world census data suggest "nineteenth-century Northwest Europe and North America did not have exceptionally simple or nuclear family structure."